-Mechanical engineers get the best of both worlds:
+Build your world - mechanical engineers get the best of both worlds.

 - A career in mechanical engineering allows you to build a better future for you, and for the world.

 - This explains why 89% of engineers have high levels of job satisfaction, and would choose the same career path again.

 Mechanical engineering is a secure career with a bright, long-term future:

 - In the UK alone, there will be 1.86m new job openings for engineers by 2020.

 - There is already a shortage of qualified engineers, meaning higher salaries and more options for those who are qualified.